Zamiell/isaac-faq/Mod-Organization.md

 Due to how `require` caching works in Lua, this side-effect would only happen once, so it would likely not cause a bug at runtime.
 But writing code like this is confusing!
 It's hard to reason about code when importing some files has side-effects, and importing other files does not.

 When coding, consistency is key - get in the habit of never having any side effects in your code.
-If all a file does is initialize some code, then wrap it in an `init()` function so that all of your files are consistent.
+If all a file does is initialize some code, then wrap it in an `init()` function so that all of your files have consistent export types.